AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/add-custom-webdriver-capabilities-options.md

 App.AddWebDriverOptions(firefoxOptions);
 ```
-Bellatrix hides the complexity of initialisation of WebDriver and all related services.
+BELLATRIX hides the complexity of initialisation of WebDriver and all related services.
 In some cases, you need to customise the set up of a browser with using WebDriver options, adding driver capabilities or using browser profile.
 Using the **App** service methods you can add all of these with ease.
 Make sure to call them in the **TestsArrange** which is called before the execution of the tests placed in the test class.
 These options are used only for the tests in this particular class.

 **Note**: *You can use all of these methods no matter which attributes you use- Browser, Remote, SauceLabs, BrowserStack or CrossBrowserTesting.*
 ```csharp